gulfiliz/gulfiliz.github.io/_posts/2026-04-02-against-pseudo-intellectuals.md

 I am for the person who reads a paper and asks: does this argument actually work?

-I am for the person who encounters a new idea and sits with the discomfort of not yet understanding it, rather than immediately assimilating it into what they already know.
+The one who meets a new idea
+and sits with the discomfort of not yet understanding it, instead of folding it into what they already know.

-I am for the person who changes their mind when the evidence changes, not because changing your mind is fashionable, but because it is what thinking requires.
+Who changes their mind when the evidence changes, not because it is fashionable, but because thinking requires it.

-I am for the person who says
-*I don't know* without shame,
-and means it as an invitation to find out, not as the end of the conversation.
+Who says *I don't know* without shame, and means it as an invitation to find out, not the end of the conversation.

-I am for the person who is more interested in being right than in appearing right.
+Who would rather be right than appear right.

 I am for the slow thinker,
-the person who takes years to write a book because the ideas required years to develop.
+the one who takes years to write a book because the ideas needed years to develop.

-I am for the careful reader,
-the person who reads slowly,
+The careful reader
-who marks up the margins,
+who marks the margins,
-who returns to difficult passages, who argues with the author in their head.
+returns to the hard passages,
+argues with the author in their head.

-I am for the honest failure,
-the person who publishes the result that contradicts their hypothesis, who reports the null finding, who says: we were wrong, here is what we learned.
+And I am for the honest failure: the one who publishes the result that kills the hypothesis, reports the null finding, says we were wrong, here is what we learned.

-I am for genuine intellectual humility, not the performed humility of the person who says *of course I could be wrong* and then proceeds as if they cannot be, but the lived humility of the person who has been wrong enough times to know it can always happen again.
+The humility I mean is not performed, not the *of course I could be wrong* that proceeds as if it cannot be.
+It is lived,
+earned by being wrong enough times to know it can happen again.

 This is not a low standard.